-Whilst planning your self drive adventure there’s a few things to bear in mind;
+Whilst planning your self-drive adventure there are a few things to bear in mind;

-Some of the most incredible locations you want to visit can’t be accessed straight from the ring road, and may involve a long hike.
+Some of the most incredible locations you want to visit can’t be accessed straight from the ring road and may involve a long hike.
 Be aware; just because a hike is short in distance doesn’t mean it will be short in time.
-Besides, you don’t want to be rushed, take time to enjoy the incredible views, or give your self time to have a nap in the car whilst a rain storm passes through.
+Besides, you don’t want to be rushed, so take time to enjoy the incredible views, or give yourself time to have a nap in the car whilst a rain storm passes through.

-If you are interested in visiting the highlands why no book a tour with us?
+If you are interested in visiting the highlands why not book a tour with us?
 We will take great care of you, whilst taking all of the stress out of visiting the highlands.

 The roads will be pretty clear from traffic, but please don’t just stop randomly if you want to take a photo, and also don’t pull onto random land.
 It will be owned by someone, and driving on the ancient most is illegal.
-Stopping in the road can cause accidents too so drive a little further and there will be a pull in.
+Stopping on the road can cause accidents too so drive a little further and there will be a pull-in.

-A lot of the bridges on the ring road are single lane, so these will slow you down, as may rock falls on the road.
+A lot of the bridges on the ring road are single lanes, so these will slow you down, as many rocks fall on the road.
 Please keep an eye out for road signs.
-Other things to look out for are reindeer, especially in the south east, if they are near roads it will be mentioned on the road.is twitter, and sheep during the summer.
+Other things to look out for are reindeer, especially in the southeast, if they are near roads it will be mentioned on the road.is Twitter, and sheep during the summer.
 Sheep roam freely across the landscape and because there is so little traffic will often sit on roads.
 Be especially aware if the sheep have lambs, if the mother is on one side of the road and the lamb is on the other they may dart across in front of you, injuring themselves, or causing you to crash.
 If you do hit a sheep in Iceland please report it to the police do not just drive off!

 We hope you have a wonderful time driving the Iceland Ring Road.
-Let us know your favourite places!
+Let us know your favorite places!